RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Step-By-Step Description

-1. The supervisor double click on selected tool
+1. The supervisor double click on selected tool.
 2. Click ok button on the tab which appears to confirm action.
-3. Number of available tools decrease automatically
+3. Number of available tools decrease automatically.
 4. Changes are saved in the database.

 4.1 Use case: Remove tool